So I've found a guy that is willing to sell me his 1986 Jeep CJ7 with 4x4 for $900..

 take a ton of pictures and post them up here for some in-depth advice.

-Torque is the measure that gets the cap off your beer.
+Torque is the measure of force that gets the cap off your beer.

 okay heres the picture i have for it... they say they have never been in an accident and its all the original parts inside... they have been driving it around to make sure it worka but i personally havent driven it.